-With respect to long-term borrowings with floating rates exposed to interest rate risk, the Group uses mainly interest rate swaps for which hedge accounting is applied, to maintain stable future cash flows and hedge risk.
-Since the Group's exposure to interest rate risk is limited and the impact of interest rate fluctuations on the Group's consolidated financial statements are immaterial, interest rate sensitivity analysis is not presented.
+With respect to long-term borrowings with floating rates exposed to interest rate risk, the Group uses interest rate swaps for which hedge accounting is applied, to maintain stable future cash flows and hedge risk.
+Since the Group's exposure to interest rate risk is limited and the impact of interest rate fluctuations on the Group's consolidated financial statements are immaterial, interest rate sensitivity analysis is not presented in detail.

-(c) Derivatives (Cross-currency interest rate swaps)

-Details of cash flow hedge related to cross-currency interest rate swaps are as follows:
+(c) Derivatives (Interest rate swaps and cross-currency interest rate swaps) Details of cash flow hedge related to interest rate swaps and cross-currency interest rate swaps are as follows: